 became sin for us--and for our salvation.
 He who had life in himself--who had given life to all creatures-- died, was buried, and descended into hell.

-He who had existed in perfect communion with the Father from all eternity was forsaken by his Father.
+He who had existed in most perfect communion with the Father from all eternity was forsaken by his Father, and that bond of communion was broken.

 How often do you stop to consider what really happened in the incarnation?

-How often do you stop to think about what happened at the cross?
+How often do you stop to think about the stupendous implications of his little phrase,